TheodosiouTh/server-example/README.md

 # Server Example

 A simple server for prototyping made using golang.
-This is not production ready code, it is just for proof of concept, which means I don't write all the required code (ex. data validation), I just write enough to get the most of what I am trying to implement/learn.
+This is not production-ready code, it is just for proof of concept, which means I don't write all the required code (ex. data validation), I just write enough to get the most of what I am trying to implement/learn.

 ---